-There are 2 main network choices when you installing virtual machine: Bridge adapter and NAT (Network address translation).
-The bridge adapter option connect new virtual device directly to the network adapter installed on the physical host device.
+There are 2 main network choices when you installing virtual machine: Bridged adapter and NAT (Network address translation).
+The bridged adapter option connect new virtual device directly to the network adapter installed on the physical host device.
 The IP address assigned to the virtual machine belongs to the same subnet as the physical device IP address related to the same network adapter.
 Usually the selection is preferable because it simplifies networks communication between host and guest.

 NAT option creates new private subnet which connected to the host subnet though the router.
 It is more complicated but may be reasonable to use because of saving IP address of host network or restrict access to private subnet from exterior.
 The images below explain connection particularities of these to selections:

-Let us begin with Bridge Adapter.
+Let us begin with Bridged Adapter.

 Guest and host machines belong to the same subnet and both are connected to the same gateway.